ale02code/dictionary/README.md

 -See hover and focus states for all interactive elements on the page ❌

 -Bonus: Have the correct color scheme chosen for them based on their computer preferences.
-Hint: Research❌

--prefers-color-scheme in CSS. ❌
+Hint: Research prefers-color-scheme in CSS. ❌

 ### API used in the project